mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

 - ``{FA51AC2732EEF395}Prefabs/Vehicles/Helicopters/UH1H/UH1H_armed_Patrol_FIA.et``

 ### Modded
 Modded helicopters are supported through a compatibility mod.
+You can add the modded ones in the ``heliList`` parameter even if the mod is not available.
+In this case, the mod will browse through the whole ``heliList`` to find a one available.

 Currently available:
 * https://reforger.armaplatform.com/workshop/68D2D498670F201F-MH-6MforDarcChopper
 * https://reforger.armaplatform.com/workshop/6720D3B2BEBC691E-Mi24and28forDarcChopper
 * https://reforger.armaplatform.com/workshop/684F3C94BD457F85-KA-52forDarcChopper